Our pricing is clearly set out, so you know exactly what you pay for and when you pay it.

 Fidelity Personal Investing service fee

-- What’s more you don't pay a service fee for shares in an Investment Account.
+- You do not pay a service fee on junior accounts, or on exchange-traded investments held in an Investment Account.

 How shares are priced